reactabular/reactabular/packages/reactabular-easy/README.md

 > You can find suggested default styling for the package at `style.css` in the package root.

+> If you want to use the drag and drop functionality, you have to set up React DnD!

 ```jsx
 /*
 import React from 'react';